 I'm Jessica, a Registered Dietitian, Sports Performance Dietitian, Sports Nutritionist, Professional Kinesiologist, CSEP-Clinical Exercise Physiologist, CSEP-High Performance Specialist, NCCP-Swim Coach, NCCP-Triathlon Coach, and triathlete for 11 years and counting.

 I help athletes learn how to fuel and lift for their sport so they have more energy and feel stronger and faster.

 I coach triathletes to help them reach their big triathlon goals without burning out or feeling overwhelmed.

-And I coach swimming with my local swim club and with the Airdrie Triathlon Club.
+Currently, I coach with the Strathmore Silver Sharks Swim Club and with the Airdrie Triathlon Club.